MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: INTRODUCTION

 \section{INTRODUCTION}

-Dynamic Vision Sensors (DVS) are an emerging visual-sensing technology, providing high-frequency asynchronous per-pixel intensity-change events, instead of full-image frames, at fixed intervals.
-The events provide a sparse representation of the observed scene, and modern sensors can achieve a per-pixel update rate of up to $10\ \text{kHz}$.
+An early observation during the advent of computer vision was that data-based approaches, such as Artificial Neural Networks (ANNs), need a way to obtain the data on which the approach can be developed.
+In the case of Convolutional Neural Networks (CNNs), these were images of digits obtained from ZIP codes of letters sent through the US postal system.
+On these images, the researchers first engineered~\cite{denker1988neural} and later trained CNNs~\cite{lecun1989backpropagation} for digit recognition.
+These images were later published as the MNIST dataset~\cite{lecun2010mnist}, still a benchmark dataset for classification models, slowly being replaced by ImageNet~\cite{deng2009imagenet}.

-In this paper, we introduce a multi-modal DVS dataset, for a simple \textit{Line Following} task, in a simplified environment.
-The aim is to encourage the development of novel, event-based neural-network theories, for event-based vision.
+This paper introduces what we hope will become a development and benchmark dataset for Dynamic Vision Sensors (DVS), an emerging sensor technology.
+We believe that research into new neural network models better equipped to handle the sparse, asynchronous, high-frequency nature of DVS input is a goal to work towards.

-Currently, there are two approaches to applying machine learning (ML) methods to event-based data: \begin{itemize} \item Converting events in a certain time range to a frame representation, making it usable to a wide range of existing ML techniques \item Fully utilizing the sparse nature of DVS data using Spiking Neural Networks (SNNs) \end{itemize}
+Unlike conventional camera sensors, DVSs provide an asynchronous stream of events of the form $e = (t, P, p_x, p_y)$, where $t$ denotes the timestamp, $P$ the polarity, either increasing or decreasing, and $p_x, p_y$ the coordinates of the event.
+These events mark changes in the per-pixel intensity and can occur at a maximum rate of a few kHz up to 1 MHz.
+This sparse and high-frequency scene representation is very different from the comparatively low-frequency representation even high-speed conventional frame-based cameras can provide.

-While each frame representation requires a different trade-off between losing temporal information, or requiring a lot of storage and processing time, SNN simulations perform poorly on classic von Neumann architectures.
-As a consequence, they usually use specialized hardware\cite{bouvier2019snn}.
+Just like with ImageNet, MNIST, and its predecessors, we intend to provide a cornerstone for event-based machine learning and a benchmark dataset for developing DVS-based control models.
+Therefore, we introduce a multi-modal DVS dataset for a simple task in a simplified environment to encourage the development of event-based neural network theories for event-based vision.

-State-of-the-art datasets for autonomous driving with DVS sensors, such as DDD17~\cite{binas2017ddd17} or its successor DDD20~\cite{yuhang2020ddd20}, offer recordings of various driving scenarios.
-While this enables networks to generalize well, developing new ML methods on datasets created for tasks as complex as street driving, is challenging.
+The only existing datasets for autonomous driving with DVS sensors, DDD17~\cite{binas2017ddd17} or its successor DDD20~\cite{yuhang2020ddd20}, offer low-resolution DVS recordings and associated control inputs.
+The complex scenarios recorded in those datasets make developing new ML methods challenging.
 Even when only using a subset of the datasets, the environment is still very diverse and may contain observations not relevant to the task at hand.